-The role-based access model identifies all possible roles in an organization or practice that require access to a client's personal information and assigns each of these roles access to only the type and amount of personal information needed to perform the job function.
+The role-based access model identifies all possible roles in an organization or practice that require access to a client's personal information, and assigns each of these roles access to only the type and amount of personal information needed to perform the job function.
 For example, specific permissions (e.g., reading, writing, printing) can be assigned to certain personal information based on the job duties of the person who has access.

 Roles can be defined for all of the various users, whether they are employees or otherwise, who access the electronic record.
-These include clerical staff, billing services, students, and other Dietitians within the practice.
-When assigning a role, a prudent Dietitian will always assess the degree to which access to the client's personal information is truly necessary for that person to perform their duties.
+These include clerical staff, billing services, students, physical therapist support workers, locum physical therapists, and other physical therapists within the practice.
+When assigning a role, a prudent physical therapist will always assess the degree to which access to the client's personal information is truly necessary for that person to perform their duties.